 Investigators interviewed an occupational therapist who worked with Conner at his school, helping him with poor dexterity skills.
 The therapist indicated it would have been highly difficult for Conner to hang himself, as he would have had problems with the clasp.

 Adams added that Snyder told a friend she was depressed and “through” with being a mother.
-Prior to the children’s deaths, Snyder reportedly told the friend that she was depressed, couldn’t get out of bed, and didn’t care about her children anymore.
+Prior to the children’s deaths, Snyder reportedly told the friend that she couldn’t get out of bed and didn’t care about her children anymore.

 “I don’t know there is any explanation for her behavior at all.
 I don’t think I can stand up here, nor anyone, and explain the horrific loss of two innocent children’s lives.”

 Snyder’s charges in connection to animal abuse stem from online conversations she had with someone nicknamed “daddy.”
 Police alleged that Snyder sent “daddy” photos of a black and white dog performing oral sex on her.